informal-org/informal/appy/templates/docs/tutorial.md

 # A New Language For The Web
 AppAssembly is a general purpose programming language for building full-stack web applications.
 We take a handful of simple concepts and combine them in flexible ways to give you the full expressive power of a modern programming language, in a friendly visual environment.
 This guide walks you through all of the concepts you need to get started programming in AppAssembly.

+You'll learn how to:
+* Use array programming and pattern matching to reduce boilerplate code.
+* Write declarative code that favors plain data over abstractions.
+* Use functions to boost expressiveness throughout the language.
+* Incrementally add gradual typing to add structure to your program.
+* Replace regex with a declarative patterns for common parsing tasks.
+* Get 4-16x the performance with seamless concurrency.
+* Simplify refactoring without breaking compatibility or requiring cascading changes.
+* Manage errors in a resilient way.
+* Extend and adapt the language to suit your needs.

 ## An Observable Visual Environment
 Most bugs in software stem from a disconnect between our mental models of the problem and the complexities of reality.
 So often, we're coding blind with vague requirements and a limited input-output view into what our software is actually doing.
 AppAssembly removes this blindfold.
 You're connected directly to your running system, so you can explore the problem domain and incrementally compose code that you can see and interact with.

 Try playing around with the expression in the cells below: